baardev/v2bot/README.md

 ```

-Create a folder in your home directoty named `~/.secrets`
+Create a folder in your home directoy named `~/.secrets`

 Inside the folder, create a file called `keys.toml`